-In making a determination as to qualification, the Court shall deem any person qualified to serve on grand and petit juries in the District Court unless that person:
+In making a determination as to qualification, the Court shall, consistent with Section 1865(b) of the Act, deem any person qualified to serve on grand and petit juries in the District Court unless that person:

 - Is not a citizen of the United States, eighteen years old, who has resided for a period of one year within the judicial district; - 2.
 Is unable to read, write and understand the English language with a degree of proficiency sufficient to complete satisfactorily the juror qualification form; - 3.
-Is unable to speak the English language; - 4.
-Is incapable, by reason of mental or physical infirmity, to render satisfactory jury service; or, - 5.
-Has a charge pending against him for the commission of, or has been convicted in a state or federal court of record of, a crime punishable by imprisonment for more than one year, and his civil rights have not been restored by pardon or amnesty.
+Is unable to speak the English language;

+- Is incapable, by reason of mental or physical infirmity, to render satisfactory jury service; or - 5.
+Has a charge pending for the commission of, or has been convicted in a state or federal court of record of, a crime punishable by imprisonment for more than one year, and civil rights have not been restored.

 K. Qualified Jury Wheel.
-The Clerk shall maintain a qualified jury wheel for the District, and shall place in such wheel the names of all persons drawn from the master jury wheel and summoned for the subsequent four-month period who have been determined to be qualified and not exempted disqualified, or excused pursuant to this plan.
-At the conclusion of each four-month period, the Clerk shall purge the qualified wheel of all existing names prior to refilling it with the roster of new names selected for the subsequent four-month period.
-The Clerk shall ensure that a minimum of 300 names is contained in the qualified wheel at any time.
-When any judge of the Court requests a jury panel, the Clerk shall draw such panel from the qualified wheel using an automated random selection process that ensures equivalent selection probability for each name in the qualified wheel.
-When ordered by a judicial officer upon stipulation by the parties, the clerk shall geographically limit the selection of prospective jurors to a specific county or counties within the district to minimize travel of juror panels during inclement weather or in circumstances where juror panel travel would be unreasonable.
+The Clerk shall maintain a qualified jury wheel for the District, and shall place in such wheel the names of all persons drawn from the master jury wheel and summoned for the subsequent two-month period who have been determined to be qualified and not exempted, disqualified, or excused pursuant to this Plan.
+As part of the Court's one-step summoning process in Section M, at the conclusion of each two-month period, the Clerk shall purge the qualified wheel of all existing names prior to refilling it with the roster of new names selected for the subsequent two-month period.
+The Clerk shall ensure that a minimum of 300 names is contained in a qualified wheel at any time.

+L. Jury Panels.
+When any judge requests a jury panel, the Clerk shall draw such panel using an automated random selection process that ensures equivalent selection probability for each name in the qualified wheel.